tiago369/hydejack-starter-kit/_featured_categories/aboutme.md

 ## Tiago Barretto Sant'Anna

-I am an engineering student, passionate about robotics and project development.
+Engineering student, passionate about robotics and project development.

-I was born in 2003 in the city of Salvador, Brazil.
+Born in 2003 in the city of Salvador, Brazil.
+Frenquented the school Sesi Djalma Pessoa where have contact with robotics.
+After that ingressed in the Senai CIMATEC where study and work with robotics and autonomous systems.